Background:

 counters for after-market sale, but since Magnavox neglected to train sales

-personnel to "push” the packs, very few of them were sold.
+personnel to "push” the packs, not many of them were sold.

 another new-product show was open to dealers and the invited public in